-Individuals have ready access to abundant information in our modern global society.
-Consequently, they will encounter myriad arguments related to various scientific topics.
-Moreover, arguments will change over time, as new evidence becomes available and as people draw on scientific evidence to formulate arguments in shifting social contexts.
-It is therefore imperative that individuals understand that controversy within the scientific community is normal and has been historically productive.
-“True scientific controversy involves competing scientific ideas that are evaluated according to the standards of science — i.e., fitting the evidence, generating accurate expectations, offering satisfying explanations, inspiring research, etc...few theories fit our observations of the world perfectly.
-There is usually some anomalous observation that doesn't seem to fit with our current understanding.
-Scientists assume that by working at such anomalies, they'll either disentangle them to see how they fit with the current theory or contribute to a new theory” ("Even Theories Change."
-Understanding Science.
-University of California Museum of Paleontology.
-23 July 2018 <http://www.understandingscience.org/article/alvarez_01>).
-One well documented example of productive controversy is the development of modern theories that explain and predict phenomena in the physical world.
-Newton originally posited a theory of mechanics that adequately explained phenomena as varied as projectile motion and planetary orbit.
-Centuries later, Einstein developed the theory of special relativity to account for additional phenomena related to electricity and magnetism.
-The need to account for and predict the effects of gravity spurred scientists to offer the theory of general relativity.
-Thus, “theory change is a community process of feedback, experiment, observation, and communication.
-It usually involves interpreting existing data in new ways and incorporating those views with new results” ("Even Theories Change."
-Understanding Science.
-University of California Museum of Paleontology.
-23 July 2018 <http://www.understandingscience.org/article/alvarez_01>).
+Individuals have ready access to an abundance ofinformation in our modern global society, but science can not provide all of the answers to the questions of the universe.
+Consequently, soceity will encounter myriad arguments related to various scientific topics.
+Arguments will change over time as new evidence becomes available and as individuals draw on scientific evidence to formulate arguments in shifting social contexts.
+It is imperative that individuals understand that controversy over the interpretation of data within the scientific community is normal and has been historically productive.
+For example, the use and production of genetically modified organisms within the food chain introduces genetically desirable traits, but impacts on organisms and the environment are controversial.

+Science as a Human Endeavor

+Science as a human endeavor encompasses the exploration and collection of scientific knowledge within the context of society and diverse cultures.
+Equity should be prioritized as a critical component in all educational efforts.
+Through communication, science can foster collaboration of work from many stakeholders from diverse backgrounds.
+In many instances, scientific advancements have improved the quality of life, expanded our understanding of the universe, and addressed pressing global challenges.
+Science, technology, engineering and society influence each other, and the backgrounds of scientists can have an impact on the nature of their findings.
+Science has also sometimes been used by those in power to oppress and abuse others, as happened when the eugenics movement promoted pseudo-scientific ideas to support deliberate discrimination and genocide.
+A Maine example is the displacement of inter-racial communities in the southern part of the state and the involuntary imprisonment of people in The Maine School for the Feeble Minded.
+These instances serve as reminders that science, like any human endeavor, can be influenced by power dynamics and must be guided by ethical principles and a commitment to social justice.

 Becoming Critical and Engaged Consumers of Science and Engineering

 As learners encounter diverse perspectives related to scientific issues, it is crucial that they become integrative and informed thinkers (Maine Guiding Principle E) able to discern reliable and valid information.
 Such information is generated through accepted scientific and engineering practices (e.g., analyzing and interpreting data, engaging in argument from evidence, etc.).
-Armed with knowledge and these skills, learners will be able to function as responsible and involved citizens (Maine Guiding Principle D) who utilize clear and effective communication strategies (Maine Guiding Principle A) to participate productively in decision making that impacts the broader community.
+Equipped with knowledge and these skills, learners will be able to function as responsible and involved citizens (Maine Guiding Principle D) who utilize clear and effective communication strategies (Maine Guiding Principle A) to participate productively in decision making that impacts the broader community.
+The Maine Sciene, Technology, and Engineering Standards provide a framework for supporting K-12 students’ development as self-directed lifelong learners (Maine Guiding Principle B) and creative, practical problem solvers (Maine Guiding Principle C) who are able to apply knowledge from the domains of science and engineering to set goals and make decisions.

 References: